everron/football-data-collection/How-to-use.md

 ### How to use (notes to myself):

+**This page augments and complements the [README.md](README.md) file provided by the original author(s) of this repository.**

-This repository does _not_ contain any data, just the python scripts that scrape the data from public websites.
+* This repository does _not_ contain any data, just the python scripts that scrape the data from public websites.

-The software used to download from the internet, _scrapy_, is free software.
+The software used to download data from the internet, _scrapy_, is free software.
+However, since 2017, the scrapy version used to compile this dataset in mid-2016 is no longer avaliable.
+You can still install scrapy, but whenthere are backward compatibility issues.
+Scrapy been changed and rewritten by the Python community.

-However, the version used to compile this dataset in 2016 has been rewritten by the community.
-Now the minimal documentation given here is not sufficient, and the source code comments are misleading (because they point to old documentation)
+I've also discovered that the sparse documentation (given in this repo) on how to configure the scrapy software is not sufficient, and the source code comments are misleading (because they point to old, outdated documentation)

+So here are some extra instructions:

-To run these scripts, you must:
+To run these webcrawler scripts, you must:

 * install scrapy and its dependencies: `pip install scrapy`
 * install the google-web-api-client: `pip install --upgrade google-api-python-client`
 * install the json-rpc extension for scrapy: `pip install scrapy-jsonrpc`

-* edit `matchcrawler.py` and change these lines of code:
+* edit `matchcrawler.py` and change these lines of code at the beginning of the
+  file:

   ```
   countries = ['England']